Practical BET measurements

 - How long must it be degassed ?

-- Does it contain any solvent or water ?
-Does it contain evaporable components ?
+- Does it contain evaporable components ?

 - Is there a risk of damaging it ?

-- Heat can cause damage to polymers
+- Heat can cause damage to polymers and other organic compounds

 - Heating zeolites which contain water can cause hydrothermal decomposition